Apply for Assistance

 What information do I need to provide when I register?

 The applicant responsible for COVID-19 funeral expenses will need to provide the following information below when they call FEMA to register for assistance.
-We recommend gathering this information now as we prepare to open the application process.

 - Social Security number for the applicant and the deceased individual